Stott Hall Farm: Site

-Sally Boazman, BBC Radio 2's traffic reporter and CB radio users nicknamed it the Little House on the Prairie.
+The farm is situated in the centre division of the M62, in an area where the two directions separate for approximately 0.75 miles.
+The terrain is largely rough pastureland.
 It is separated from the motorway by crash barriers and a fence to keep livestock in and prevent out-of-control vehicles crashing onto the property.
-Although the farmhouse itself is about only 30 m from the motorway, joining the motorway requires drive of some 3.7 mi via the A672.
-It is one of the ten best-known sights on the motorway network.
-It was the subject of a BBC Radio 4 documentary, a Yorkshire Television documentary and a short film.
-It is referenced, though not by name, in the John Shuttleworth song titled "The Man Who Lives on the M62".
+Although the farmhouse itself is about only 30 m from the motorway, joining the motorway requires a drive of some 3.7 mi via the A672.
+Despite the isolated location, the farm is home to a range of bird species including merlins, snipes and twites.